n8design/htwoo/docs/how-to/how-to-spfx-angular-elements.md

+---
+layout: page
-# Use hTWOo in your Angular Elements web part
+title: Use hTWOo in your Angular Elements web part

-This article describes the requirements to enable hTWOo in your custom web part.
-Since it is based on CSS custom properties or in other words CSS variables.
+nav-title: SPFx with Angular Elements
+description: Learn how to use hTWOo in an Angular Elements based based SPFx web part
+group: how-to
+---

 First of all create SPFx web part with Angular elements using PnP Generator.
 For more information refer to [this](https://pnp.github.io/generator-spfx/) link.